< BACK TO ALL RECIPES

 Remove the tenderloin from the brine and rinse lightly under cold water.
 Pat dry and place back in the refrigerator until about a half an hour before grilling.
 Preheat grill.

 To prep for the charred cauliflower salad, preheat oven to 450 F.

 Cut cauliflower head in half and removing the core.
 Cut cauliflower roughly in 1-inch florets and place in a medium-sized bowl.
 Make sure cauliflower florets are dry.

 Drizzle with extra virgin olive oil, salt and pepper.
 Mix well and place on a sheet tray, spread evenly to ensure consistent cooking.
-Place the tray in a preheated oven at 450 degrees for 13 to 15 minutes until florets are charred on the edges.
+Place the tray in a preheated oven at 450 F for 13 to 15 minutes until florets are charred on the edges.
 Remove from oven and set aside at room temperature.